yuyalapis/lapisai/README.md

 # lapisai
-python-based Game: knight vs opponents
+python-based Game using re-inforcement learning and its environment: knight vs opponents